Conquer Divide: Collaborations

 Guitarist Kristen Sturgis wrote a vocal melody for Miss May I's song "Turn Back The Time" from their 2015 release Deathless.
-She also did vocal engineering, gang vocals and translation work on Chunk No Captain Chunk's album Pardon My French in 2013.
-In 2018, Kristen Sturgis worked with popular YouTuber Meytal Cohen on an all-female rendition of Asking Alexandria's song "Into The Fire" for her new "Co-Lab" video series.
-Kiarely traded places with Sleeping With Sirens frontman Kellin Quinn in November 2020 on a "Freaky Friday" episode for Joey Sturgis Tones where Kellin Quinn sang "Chemicals" and Kiarely sang "P.S.
+She also did vocal engineering, gang vocals, and translation work on Chunk No Captain Chunk's album Pardon My French in 2013.
+In 2018, Sturgis worked with popular YouTuber Meytal Cohen on an all-female rendition of Asking Alexandria's song "Into The Fire" for her new "Co-Lab" video series.
+Kiarely traded places with Sleeping With Sirens frontman Kellin Quinn in November 2020 on a "Freaky Friday" episode for Joey Sturgis Tones where Quinn sang "Chemicals" and Kiarely sang "P.S.
 Missing You" by Sleeping With Sirens.
-In April 2022, It was announced that Conquer Divide would be featured on Electric Callboy's upcoming album Tekkno, on the song Fuckboi, which was co-written by Kristen Sturgis.
+In April 2022, it was announced that the band would be featured on Electric Callboy's sixth album Tekkno, on the song "Fuckboi", which was co-written by Sturgis.